 Upgrading Hugo or your chosen theme along with Hugo is often unreasonably burdensome.
 These two things are managed independently: Hugo by the Hugo dev team and your theme by its designer.
 This is what creates the difficulty in upgrading Hugo and updating your theme.
 Well, that and time.

 I like to tinker with themes.
 I want that to be bigger.
 I don’t want that.
 Oh!
-Drop down menu here!
-This has bitten me quite hard in my years with Hugo.
-But for the previous iteration of <chrisshort.net>, I made a conscious effort to customize the theme only via Hugo partials and shortcodes.
+Drop-down menu here!
+This has bitten me quite hard in my nearly a decade with Hugo.
+But for the previous iteration of chrisshort.net, I made a conscious effort to customize the theme only via Hugo partials and shortcodes.
+This has made life much easier and is the best advice I can give.

 I also really like the PaperMod theme, and it’s wonderfully maintained.
 During the most recent updates, I was considering a whole new theme.
 Then I realized that PaperMod has a clean update process.
-For me, I look at the diff in the partials to make sure I can reuse what’s there.
+I look at the differences in the partials to ensure I can reuse what’s there.
 The theme’s maintainer, Aditya Telange, has been porting more things into the hugo.yaml (config.yaml).
 A few of my customizations weren’t needed at all and were instead changed into configuration.

 The deep connection between Hugo’s versions and themes is real.
 The best thing is finding a well-maintained theme and using Hugo partials and shortcodes ONLY for your customizations (PaperMod makes that pretty easy, too).